michaelplanknz/structured-inference/README.md

 # Structured methods for parameter inference and uncertainty quantification for mechanistic models in the life sciences

-This repo provides code to accompany the article ``Structured methods for parameter inference and uncertainty quantification for mechanistic models in the life sciences''.
+This repository provides code to accompany the article "Structured methods for parameter inference and uncertainty quantification for mechanistic models in the life sciences".

  # How to use this repository

 The root directory contains the top-level Matlab scripts *main.m* and *fitUserData.m*.

-The sub-directory /models/ contains model-specific functions that define the models studied in the article and the sub-directory /functions/ contains other functions called by the main script.
+The sub-directory /models/ contains model-specific functions (see [section on user-supplied models](#user-supplied-models)) that define the models studied in the article and the sub-directory /functions/ contains other functions called by the main script.

 Running *main.m* will run the basic and structured methods on the three case studies described in the article.
 A results file, graphs and summary latex table will be saved in /results/.

-Running *fitUserData.m* will run the basic and structured method once on a user-supplied dataset and specified model.
-By default, an example dataset is provided for the SEIR model.
+Running *fitUserData.m* will run the basic and structured method on a user-supplied dataset (see [section on user-supplied data](#user-supplied-data)) and specified model.
+By default, an example dataset is provided for the SEIR model (*data/SEIR_data.csv*).
 A results file and graphs will be saved in /results/.

 The sections below describe how to customise the code to use different settings or for use with user-supplied models and data.